 Preventing and Addressing Threats or Acts of Violence

-- Engaging in behavior that creates a risk of physical injury to self or another person (e.g., stalking);
+- Engaging in verbal or physical behavior that creates a reasonable fear of physical injury.

 For additional information and to read the full policy, please see HRM-028: Preventing and Addressing Threats or Acts of Violence.